Install a new clothes washer in a new home.

 - In the app, type in the password from the information label.

 - Go to the mobile device’s WiFi settings and choose the network name found on the information label.
-This will start the communication between the app and condensing clothes dryer.
+This will start the communication between the app and clothes washer.

-- Once the communication between the mobile device and condensing clothes dryer is complete, the app will ask the user to choose the home network.
+- Once the communication between the mobile device and clothes washer is complete, the app will ask the user to choose the home network.
 Find the home’s WiFi network and enter the password to connect the device to this network.

-- Communication between the mobile device and the home network will begin, connecting the condensing clothes dryer to the home network.
-The condensing clothes dryer is connected once the app says “connected.”
+- Communication between the mobile device and the home network will begin, connecting the clothes washer to the home network.
+The clothes washer is connected once the app says “connected.”

 4. Provide product literature and instructions to the homeowner.